DebbyAsh/Telco-Churn-Case-Study/README.md

 ## Project Overview

-This project presents an end-to-end customer churn analysis using a real-world inspired telecom dataset.
+This project presents an end-to-end customer churn analysis using a real world telecom dataset.
 The goal is to understand why customers leave, build predictive models to identify at-risk customers, and translate analytical findings into actionable business recommendations.

-The project demonstrates both technical data science skills and strong business reasoning, which are essential for real-world analytics roles.

 ------------------------------------------------------------------------

 ## Business Problem

 Customer churn leads to lost revenue and increased customer acquisition costs.
-In highly competitive subscription-based industries (such as telecom, banking, SaaS, and streaming services), retaining customers is often more cost-effective than acquiring new ones.
+In highly competitive subscription based industries such as telecom, banking, and streaming services), retaining customers is often more cost effective than acquiring new ones.

 **Objective:** - Understand key drivers of churn
 - Build predictive models to identify customers likely to leave